h2oai/h2o-3/h2o-docs/src/api/REST/h2o_3_rest_api_overview.md

  - using *curl*
  - using the language of your choice

-Generated payload POJOs for Java are available as part of the release in a separate bindings Jar file and are simple to generate for other langauges if desired.
+Generated payload POJOs for Java are available as part of the release in a separate bindings Jar file and are simple to generate for other languages if desired.

 ## Reference Documentation
 Reference documentation for the REST API is available in the Help sidebar in Flow, as well as on the H2O.ai website, [http://docs.h2o.ai/](http://docs.h2o.ai/).
 The reference documentation is all generated from the H2O server via the Metadata facilities described below so  it is always up to date.